rebeccasophiasalcedo/OC17wc_deepauto_06152026/README.md

 OC17_refinedMAG_annotation_06152026_public.rmd
   Outlines the processing of refined genomes to generate annotations, taxonomic ID, and relative abundance. produces refined_auto_MAGs_edited_06152026.csv which is used for most downstream figure creation.
 Also produces tables S6 and S10.
+Uses refined genome files and DRAM_energy_pathways_v5.tsv.

 OC17_refinedMAG_cat_abundance_fig3_06152026_public.rmd
   Code used to process refined_auto_MAGs_edited_06152026.csv and produce figure 3.